betancourt-ncs/Taskly-/README.md

-Taskly — CLI Task Tracker
+Taskly: A CLI Task Tracker
 A simple command line task manager built with Python.
 Add, update, delete, and track the status of your tasks, all stored locally in a JSON file.